borbware/unity-basics-course/project-management/4-scrum.md

 * Continuously:
   1. Make sure the task board on GitHub is up to date.
-  2. Make sure everybody is able to attend the dailies.
+  2. Make sure everyone is able to attend the dailies.
-  3. Make sure everybody is heard and contributes at dailies.
+  3. Make sure everyone is heard and contributes at dailies.
   4. If someone needs help, you help them find assistance or assist them yourself.
 * Before the dev meeting:
   1. Make sure the task board on GitHub is up to date.